 - The BIG application has a file size limit of 25MBs.
 If your required documents will exceed this limit, please use the alternate file upload process offered at the bottom of the application form.
 You should only need this for a Heavily Impacted Industry (more guidance forthcoming).

-- Due to the high volume of grant applications, you may experience delays submitting your application due to web traffic ("504 Error").
+- Due to the high volume of grant applications, you may experience delays submitting your application due to web traffic ("504 Error") or other errors.
 We recommend saving your application answers in a separate document prior to submitting to reduce submission time should you experience technical difficulties and need to resume the application process at a later time.

 More details on the latest round of funding and how to apply can be found below.
 A list of responses to frequently asked questions is available here: Frequently Asked Questions

 Round 1: In August, an initial round of funding was directed to restaurants, personal care services, gyms and fitness clubs, and businesses located in DIAs.
 The first round provided a boost for businesses at every corner of Illinois – with grant funds deployed to roughly 2,800 businesses spanning 400 towns and cities, and in 78 counties all throughout the state.
 Grants averaged $17,000, and the majority of funds were dedicated to businesses in economically distressed communities.
 As a result of the equity-centric approach to the program, more than half of the first-round grants went to minority-owned businesses.

 Round 2: A $220 million second round of BIG aims to provide relief for all types of small businesses, but with a particular focus on businesses downstate, in disproportionately impacted areas (DIAs), and for heavily impacted industry and regions – representing businesses that have been unable to reopen or operating at a severely diminished capacity since the spring.

 $60 million for Heavily Impacted Industries, such as movie theatres, performing arts venues, concert venues, indoor recreation, amusement parks, and more.